Casparbo/param_optimization_pipeline/README.md

 # Pipeline for parameteroptimization in high-throughput-data
-With this pipeline you can execute parameter-sweeps in variant callers.
-The results are presented in scatterplots.
+This pipeline executes parameter-sweeps in variant callers.

 ## Requirements
 - Nextflow
 - Apptainer or Singularity
 - Conda

-## Quick set-up
+## Set-up
-You can quickly run the pipeline through ```nextflow run <repo-name>```.
+Quickly run the pipeline through ```nextflow run <repo-name>```.
 If you want to have the code, you can do the following:
 1. Install Requirements
 2. Clone Repo
-3. Run ```nextflow run main.nf -stub```, all necessary containers and environments will be downloaded.
-There should be no error messages.
-4. Run ```nextflow run main.nf```
+3. Run ```nextflow run main.nf```

+## Options
+Use the *-stub* option to start a minimal run.
+This is useful for testing and debugging.

 ## Output
-A directory _output_ will be created.
-In it, you will find a number of 2d-scatterplots, with the f1-score plotted over each parameter.
-You will also find another file containing a 3d-scatterplot, with the f1-score plotted over the two parameters that have the biggest correlation with it.
+An output directory will be created according to the variant caller config file.
+In it, there will be a number of 2d-scatterplots, with the f1-score plotted over each parameter.
+There will also be another file containing a 3d-scatterplot, with the f1-score plotted over the two parameters that have the biggest correlation with it.
+In addition, there will be a file containing the top performing parameter combinations.
-These results be there twice each, once disregarding missing-data-calls and once including them.
+These results are generated twice each, once disregarding missing-data-calls and once including them.
 A directory _report_ will be created.
 It contains data regarding the ressource usage of the run.

-## Adding custom dataset
+## Adding a custom dataset
 Profiles may be used.
 A dataset defines the following params:
 - fasta - fasta-file
 - bedFile - bed-file